In Depth Baby Product Reviews Led by a Pediatrician

 Seat

 The Expedition does not have an adjustable leg rest, but the padding on the rest feels nice.
-Both seats have the same recline adjustment, and it requires two hands and is fairly involved.
-The recline has infinite positions, which will allow each little one to have the recline angle they need to be cozy.
+Both seats have the same recline adjustment, which requires two hands and is fairly involved.
+The recline has infinite positions, allowing each little one to have the recline angle they need to be cozy.

 baby trend expedition double - the peek-a-boo window is a good size, but the mesh is flimsy and the...